bakame-php/http-structured-fields/README.md

 **Of note:**

 - All setter methods are chainable
-- For setter methods, Item types are inferred using `Item::from` if a `Item` object is not submitted.
+- For setter methods, Item types are inferred using `Item::from` if a `Item` object is not provided.
-- Because all containers can be access by their indexes, some changes may re-index them as to not expose missing indexes.

 #### Ordered Maps